peterdesmet/peterdesmet.github.io/_source/posts/2013/illegal-bullfrogs.md

 24 datasets don't supply rights, so I could either interpret this as: 1) I'm free to use these data under the general GBIF data use agreement, or 2) I don't want to risk violating any applicable copyright or database rights, so I won't use these data.

-Some statements I interpreted[^2] as *Non-commercial use* (1 dataset, 22 records), *Non-commercial use with attribution* (5 datasets, 3190 records), *Public domain* (1 dataset, 1 record) or *All rights reserved* (1 dataset, 1 record: seriously [Royal Belgian Institute for Natural Sciences](http://www.gbif.org/dataset/8138eb72-f762-11e1-a439-00145eb45e9a)?).
+Some statements I interpreted[^2] as *Non-commercial use* (1 dataset, 22 records), *Non-commercial use with attribution* (5 datasets, 3190 records), *Public domain* (1 dataset, 1 record) or *All rights reserved* (1 dataset: looking at you, [Royal Belgian Institute for Natural Sciences](http://www.gbif.org/dataset/8138eb72-f762-11e1-a439-00145eb45e9a), 1 record).
 For 3 datasets (373 records) it was unclear to me what the license allowed.
 The bulk of the data however (26 datasets, 6894 records) have a license of the form (emphasis mine):

 [^2]: I would like to show you how I interpreted the licenses by posting the data on GitHub, but that would violate some licenses.